 The Nominating and Corporate Governance Committee is responsible for (1) reviewing suggestions of candidates for director made by directors and others; (2) identifying individuals qualified to become Board members, and recommending to the Board the director nominees for the next annual meeting of stockholders; (3) recommending to the Board director nominees for each committee of the Board; (4) recommending to the Board the corporate governance principles applicable to the Company; and (5) overseeing the annual evaluation of the Board and management.
 There is no difference in the manner in which a nominee is evaluated based on whether the nominee is recommended by a stockholder or otherwise.
-The Nominating and Corporate Governance Committee charter can be found on our website at www.griffoncorp.com.
+The Nominating and Corporate Governance Committee has nominated the directors to be elected at this meeting.
+A copy of the Nominating and Corporate Governance Committee charter can be found on our website at www.griffoncorp.com.